pmanciniq/devstagram/README.md

 made with Laravel + Livewire + MySql

-You can fork the repo.

-Just fork, config env, and npm run dev to mix.

 ## Contributing

 Thank you for considering contributing to the Laravel framework!
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).